Today's Top Gainer

-The securities transaction tax (STT) was introduced in India a few years ago, to stop tax avoidance of capital gains tax.
-Earlier, many people usually didn’t declare their profits on the sale of stocks and avoided paying capital gains tax.
-The government could tax only those profits that had been declared, thus resulting in loss of revenue to the former.
+Securities transaction tax (STT) was introduced in India a few years ago to curb tax avoidance on capital gains.
+Earlier, many people usually didn’t declare their profits from sale of stocks and avoided paying capital gains tax.
+As a result, the government could tax only those profits that had been declared, thus resulting in loss of revenue to the former.

-To stop this situation, the then Finance Minister P Chidambaram—in the Union Budget 2004-05—introduced STT.
-Transactions in stock, index options and futures would also be subject to transaction tax.
+To control this situation, the then Finance Minister P Chidambaram, in the Union Budget 2004-05, introduced STT.
+Transactions in stock, index options, and futures would also be subject to the transaction tax.
 This tax is payable whether you buy or sell a share and gets added to the price of the stock at the time the transaction is made.
 Since brokers have to automatically add this tax to the transaction price, there is no way to avoid it.